 This award celebrates CBABC members who have succeeded in advancing equality in the legal profession or generally in British Columbia.

-Ken Kramer, QC has advocated tirelessly to improve the lives of those with disabilities and the senior community.
+Ken Kramer, KC has advocated tirelessly to improve the lives of those with disabilities and the senior community.
 As a lawyer living with disability, his profound personal and professional knowledge have helped establish seven Elder Law Clinics across the Lower Mainland.
 He also negotiated with the BC government to allocate over $25 million to the home care community in BC.

 Audrey Jun has made a remarkable impact on the Asian-Canadian legal community by directing But I Look Like a Lawyer, an award-winning documentary that masterfully weaves the lived experiences of pan-Asian lawyers.
 She routinely presents at disability and trust workshops, and has contributed to the yearly Elder Law Update of Continuing Legal Education BC.